How to Get Paid While Owning Stock: A Brief Primer in Dividends

 Dividend Yield

-Not every stock pays a dividend, and for those that do, the dividend payments vary from stock to stock.
+Not every stock pays a dividend; for those that do, the dividend payments vary from stock to stock.
 To help assess the potential profit you may recoup for every dollar invested in a particular company, you’ll want to familiarize yourself with the phrase “dividend yield.”

 Dividend Reinvestment Plans (DRIP)

 Ordinarily, shareholders will receive their dividend payments into their accounts as a cash transaction.
-Some brokers offer what is called a “Dividend Reinvestment Plan” or DRIP, which is a great feature that lets shareholders automatically reinvest the cash dividend they receive into incremental shares of the company that pays the dividend, at no additional cost or fee to the shareholder.
+Some brokers offer a “Dividend Reinvestment Plan” or DRIP.
+This great feature lets shareholders automatically reinvest the cash dividend they receive into the company’s incremental shares that pay the dividend at no additional cost or fee to the shareholder.

 The Bottom Line